RamenVentures/Operating-Manual/README.md

 #### Our Goal

-To decide if your company might fit our thesis and we should learn more.
+To decide if your company might fit our Thesis and we should learn more.

 #### Our Questions
 1. Who are the founders?